 Extraction provides a rinsing action that, properly done, will leave the carpet fibers much cleaner than just shampooing and vacuuming.

 Extraction cleaning is well suited to the synthetic carpet fibers (nylon, olefin, and polyester) found in most modern carpets.
 The method, with properly controlled heat, also works well on natural materials such as wool and cotton.
 Hot extraction is not recommended for materials such as silk, sisal, or other plant-derived fibers.
-These exotic materials must be cleaned using dry methods only.
+These exotic materials often must be cleaned using dry methods.
 Consult a qualified carpet cleaning professional if you’re not certain what materials your carpeting contains.

 References listed above credit sources The Housekeeping Channel consulted for background or additional information.

-All HC-PediaTM content is © 2005-2008 The Housekeeping Channel.
+All HC-PediaTM content is © 2005-2024 The Housekeeping Channel.

-You may freely use, excerpt or cite this material provided the Housekeeping Channel receives credit and the Web address www.HousekeepingChannel.com is plainly listed with all uses, excerpts or citations.
+Except for third-party copyrighted material, you may freely use, excerpt or cite this material provided The Housekeeping Channel receives credit and the Web address www.housekeepingchannel.com is plainly listed with all uses, excerpts or citations.